mihaigalos/miniboot/README.md

 `git clone --recursive  https://github.com/mihaigalos/miniboot.git`

-If you downloaded the sources manually, make sure to also manually download the dependencies, they are not automatically downloaded!
+If you downloaded the sources manually, make sure to also manually download the dependencies (i.e. : I2C-master-lib), they are not automatically downloaded!

 ## Build the hex
 `make install`